Every Monday (around noon) I publish a list of upcoming Seattle community events.

 - #Writing events abound in Seattle.

-- #WordPress is my online publishing platform of choice as well as a community in which I nurture various techie, geeky, creative, and social needs.
+- #WordPress is an open-source software community in which I nurture various techie, geeky, creative, and social needs.

 - #Science! – because, Science!